 5. StreamFab’s Protection and Commitment

-• Rapid Updates & Global Verification: We test across regions and account types—old and new—and we’re seeing zero new risk emails since the upgrade.
+• Rapid Updates & Global Verification: We test across regions and account types (old and new), and our post-upgrade internal records show zero new risk emails.

 • Compliance-First: Use StreamFab for personal use only; don’t redistribute or do anything commercial.